Green Lake (New York): Description

 Green Lake has a maximum depth of 195 feet (59 metres).
 Deep lakes tend to appear bluish because the wavelengths of light that can penetrate (and be dispersed at) great depths are those closer to the blue end of the spectrum.
-Because of its depth and the high salinity of the basin waters, the lake is meromictic and does not turn over and intermix waters like many other lakes in this region do.
+Green Lake, in particular, appears green as a result of its high levels of calcium carbonate, which reflects the green wavelength.
+Because of its depth and the higher salinity of the basin waters, the lake is meromictic and does not turn over and intermix waters like many other lakes in this region do.
 Green Lake's cold and dense bottom waters tend to stay separate from the shallower, warmer waters.
 Because of this, sediment sinks and collects in the bottom and undergoes virtually no decay.
 Since the sediment is not disturbed by mixing, the lake does not take on a muddy, turbid appearance like other lakes do.
 Meromictic lakes also have still, mirror-like waters.
 Green Lake's tranquil, reflective water makes it photogenic.
 The lake is glacial in origin, likely developed by glacial meltwater during the most recent North American glaciation.
 Its calcium and sulfate-rich waters are due to groundwater percolating through marine shale with a high gypsum content.
 The lake, which resembles a large river in shape, is unusually deep for its size and was considered sacred by the native Onondaga tribe, which originally settled in the area.

 Fishing

 Fish species present in the lake include rainbow trout, pumpkinseed sunfish, and brook trout.
-Access is only by rental boats or shore fishing.
+The lake is stocked annually with 4,000 rainbow trout, which are usually caught shortly after, in the early spring.
+Due to the anoxic conditions at and below the chemocline of the lake, all fish in the lake are confined to the upper 60 feet of water.
+Access is only by rental boats or shore fishing and New York state fishing regulations apply.

 History

-Fayetteville Green Lake (FGL) was the first lake in North America identified as meromictic, and is the best-studied meromictic lake in the world, with records dating back to 1839.
-Green Lake was referred to as Lake Sodom by Lardner Vanuxem, who was the first to study Green Lake in 1839, and the presence of sulfide in the deeper waters of the lake was known by 1849.
+Fayetteville Green Lake (FGL) was among the first lakes in North America identified as meromictic, and is the best-studied meromictic lake in the world, with records dating back to 1839.
+Green Lake was referred to as Lake Sodon by Lardner Vanuxem, who was the first to study Green Lake in 1839, and the presence of sulfide in the deeper waters of the lake was known by 1849.
 FGL is believed to have formed as a plunge pool during the late Wisconsin stage of glaciation at the base of a waterfall formed by the retreating glaciers, which is the reason for its extreme depth relative to a small surface area.
 The outflow for FGL runs underneath the Erie Canal, which is located within 300 m of the north shore of the lake.
 FGL is currently located in Green Lakes State Park, and since 1933, large quantities of sand have been dumped on the shore of the north end to create a swimming area.